 The SECM70 control has 9 low-side outputs (LSOx) that can be used as Boolean outputs for driving relays, or some as PWM outputs to drive solenoids.
 LSO1 and LSO2 are also designed to drive the heater coil on a HEGO or UEGO sensor.
 Some low-side outputs are provided with freewheeling diodes (internal to the SECM70 through DRVP) to suppress the back EMF caused by inductive loads.
-Others have internal flyback clamping, however LSO2 has limited inductive load capability and is limited to 51 mJ for single pulse avalanche energy.
+Others have internal flyback clamping, however LSO1 has limited inductive load capability and is limited to 51 mJ for single pulse avalanche energy.
+LSO1 and LSO2 should be used with resistive loads only when PWM is used and small inductive loads when discrete behaviors (on/off) are used.
 The MotoHawk software provides diagnostics for open and short detection of the LSO loads (refer to the SW manual or MotoHawk help files for specifics on the diagnostic capabilities).
-Figures 3-15 through 3-17 show typical applications of the various outputs to drive a load.
+Figures 3-17 and 3-18 show typical applications of the various outputs to drive a load.
 Table 3-9 shows the low-side output capabilities, characteristics and diagnostics.
 Note that models with current sense on LSO6 utilize an alternate connector pin.